 As one of the hosts of Drinkshares: Last Call, Rebekka Leber (Facebook, Twitter) has cemented herself as an influential member of the Inkshares community.
 Her book, Proxy, is available for preorder now and if what I’ve read of it is any indication, it’s going to be gritty and dark, witty with snark, and … I can’t exactly think of a third pair rhyme that works.
 Long story short: it’s going to be a fantastic book.
 Learn more about Proxy and Rebekka below….
 Continue reading

+Note: at the time this interview was conducted, Beyond the Code was not yet published.
+The book is now available on Amazon.
 After an unplanned hiatus, we’re back with another featured author!
 Kelsey Rae Barthel’s book Beyond the Code caught my attention long before we’d been put in touch by a mutual contact.
 Her book will be published by Quill, Inkshares’s light-publishing imprint.
-Follow along with Beyond the Code on Inkshares, Twitter, and Facebook.
-About Beyond the Code: As a Knight, Luna had always believed in the Knights code of honour and the Hand Council that governed them.
-That believe costs her dearly when Damon… Continue reading
+Follow along with Beyond the Code on Twitter and Facebook.
+About Beyond the Code: As a Knight, Luna had always… Continue reading

 After reading and reviewing Paul Inman’s Ageless, I had the pleasurable opportunity to directly ask him several things about the novel.
 Our conversation meandered a bit, so I hope you’ll stick with it for its (rather lengthy) entirety.
 Enjoy!